 Please submit your paper in standard MLA format in a 12-point, double spaced standard font such as Times New Roman, Arial, or Garamond.

-There are four required sections in the position paper, delegates have to identify each section they are working on clearly, and any prompts or questions they are responding to, where relevant.
+For BMAL, there are three required sections in the position paper (Note that unlike for BMUN conference, we will not have a section for Questions to Consider).
+Delegates have to identify each section they are working on clearly, and any prompts or questions they are responding to, where relevant.

 In this section, you should detail all past and current international action on your topic.
 Cite UN and Arab League resolutions that pertain to your topic and address the successes and failures of these policies.
 This should be 2-3 paragraphs in length.